Concordium/concordium.github.io/source/shared/net/mobile-wallet/setup-mobile-wallet.rst

 To learn more about identities and accounts, see :ref:`identities<reference-id-accounts>` and :ref:`accounts<managing_accounts>`.

-Read the following guide or watch the video to learn how to set up the wallet.
+Read the following guide to learn how to set up the wallet.

-.. raw:: html

-   <iframe width="560" height="315" src="https://www.youtube.com/embed/DO1cgpQ-w10" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-|

 Get started
 ===========